• Loading results...

 Please enter a valid search term

-With SVT, your heart beats very fast for reasons other than stress or exercise.
-Often, you will notice a sudden increase in your heart rate ( > 100 beats per minute and even rates of > 200 beats per minute).
+With supraventricular tachycardia (SVT), your heart beats very fast for reasons other than stress or exercise.
+Often, you will notice a sudden increase in your heart rate (over 100 beats per minute and even rates of over 200 beats per minute).
 Then, it suddenly returns to normal (about 60-100 beats per minute).

 Depending on how fast the heart is beating, the symptoms can include: